 Complications of chelation

 People with BTM can be more prone to serious bacterial infections (for various reasons).
-So, get medical advice quickly if you feel more unwell than usual, or if you have symptoms of infection such as a high temperature (fever).
+So, obtain medical advice quickly if you feel more unwell than usual, or if you have symptoms of infection such as a high temperature (fever).
 Certain types of infection (from species of germs (bacteria) called Yersinia and Klebsiella) are more common than usual, due to iron overload or chelation treatment.
-Yersinia causes tummy (abdominal) pain, diarrhoea and fever.
+Yersinia causes tummy pain, diarrhoea and fever.
 Sometimes, this can mimic appendicitis.
 Klebsiella causes fever and severe illness.
-So get medical advice urgently if you have these symptoms.
+So obtain medical advice urgently if you have these symptoms.
 Tell doctors and nurses about your thalassaemia and the treatment you are taking.
 Non-specialist doctors should also contact your thalassaemia specialist for advice if you are unwell.

 With BTM, bone problems can occur, due to the thalassaemia itself or from chelation treatment.
 Also, 'thinning' of the bones (osteoporosis) can occur at a younger age than usual.
 So, your growth (if a child) and bone health will need checking.
 A good intake of vitamin D and calcium helps to prevent osteoporosis.
 Various medications can help to treat osteoporosis.
 If your bones are severely affected, you may need specialist advice.